nuthhi/nuth-mods/README.md

 **Resourcepacks** are alternative textures applied to objects in the game.
 These are all client side, so only you will see these changes, and they will work on other servers.
 File path: .minecraft\resourcepacks

-**Datapacks** are only server side and are world specific.
-File path:.minecraft\saves\worldname\datapacks

-Items with a star (★) next to them are things I highly recommend

-Items with a bell (🔔) next to them are things I use on nuthSMP

-### Miscellaneous

 **Shaderpacks** are shaderpacks.
 I use only one really.
 Loaded with Iris mod

 **Options** is my options I use